Band energy landscapes in twisted homobilayers of transition metal dichalcogenides: Lattice reconstruction and piezopotential

-where $\theta \hat{z}$ is a rotation that results from the misalignment angle and $\mathbf{u}^{t/b}$ are the displacement vectors.
-The high symmetry stackings are shown in Fig. \ref{fig:stackings_supl}, where XX$'$ is given by $r_{0}=(0,0)$ for both P- and AP-bilayers, $r_{0}=-a/ \sqrt{3} (0,1)$ and $r_{0}=a/ \sqrt{3} (0,1)$ for XM$'$/(MM$'$) and MX$'$(2H) respectively.
+where $\delta$ is the lattice mismatch between two layers and $\theta \hat{z}$ is a rotation that results from the misalignment angle.
+The displacement vectors can be obtained by minimizing Eq. (\ref{eq:functional}) with respect to $\mathbf{u}^{t/b}$.
+This minimization results in a system of Euler-Lagrange equations and it is solved using finite difference method with the help of the package GEKKO Optimization Suite \cite{Beal_2018}.
+Lattice reconstruction will also influence the rearrangement of the charges in this TMDs.
+Thus, piezoelectricity plays an important role on these materials given that they lack inversion symmetry.
+The expression for bare piezocharges is given by\cite{PhysRevLett.124.206101}

+where the piezocoefficient $e_{11}^t = e_{11}^b$ for P-bilayers and $e_{11}^b=-e_{11}^t>0$ for AP-bilayers.
 Computation of piezopotential $\phi^{t/b}$ is determined by taking into account screening-induced charges as well.
-The procedure for such a computation is the one used in Ref. [\onlinecite{PhysRevLett.124.206101}], where we considered TMDs to be encapsulated by hexagonal boron nitride.
-We note that in P-bilayers the piezocharges in the monolayer have opposite signs unlike AP-bilayers.
-This is because $\boldsymbol{u}^{t} = -\boldsymbol{u}^{b}$ in P-bilayers and $\boldsymbol{u}^{t} = \boldsymbol{u}^{b}$ in AP-bilayers.
+The procedure for such a computation is the one used in Ref. \cite{PhysRevLett.124.206101}, where we considered TMDs to be encapsulated by hexagonal boron nitride.